The Strategic Perceptron: Unknown Costs

 \subsection{$\ell_2$ Costs}

-In this section, we provide an algorithm that makes at most a bounded number of mistakes when the manipulation cost, $1/\alpha$, is unknown.
-Algorithm \ref{alg:strategic-Perceptron} is used as a subroutine to evaluate our estimate of $\alpha$.
-First, we show Algorithm \ref{alg:strategic-Perceptron} works efficiently if the estimated value, $\alpha'$, is in proximity of the real value (when $\alpha'$ is in the interval of length $\gamma/2$ below $\alpha$).
+In this section, we provide an algorithm that makes at most a bounded number of mistakes when the manipulation cost, $1/\alpha$, is unknown. \Cref{alg:strategic-Perceptron} is used as a subroutine to evaluate our estimate of $\alpha$.
+First, we show \Cref{alg:strategic-Perceptron} works efficiently if the estimated value, $\alpha'$, is in proximity of the real value (when $\alpha'$ is in the interval of length $\gamma/2$ below $\alpha$).
 Using this idea we can run a linear search for $\alpha$ with step size $\gamma/2$.
 However, we show we can do better than a linear search.
 The key ingredient that lets us outperform the linear search is the ability to distinguish whether the estimate is below or above the real value.
 Using this idea we run a binary search to find a proper estimate and come up with an efficient algorithm.

+For convenience, we will present the algorithm assuming $\gamma$ is known.
+At the end we show how to remove this assumption.
 Below, we explain these steps more formally.